elvisguillen/heightllc.com/src/pages/team_member/john-akridge.md

 email: ''
 twitter: ''
 linkedin: 'http://linkedin.com/john-akridge'
-intro: 'Mr. John Edward Akridge, IV is the CEO and Founder at Height.'
+intro: 'Mr. John Edward Akridge, IV is the CEO and Founder at Height Capital Markets.'
 details: >-
   Mr. Akridge provides investment analysis in key regulated sectors by integrating fundamental and policy research to better understand the financial